blingbling26/VINCI2025/README.md

 - **appendix.tex**
   LaTeX source file of the appendix.

-- **figures/**
-  Folder containing all figures used in the appendix.
-  - `fig1_3Dmodels.png` — 3D models of the 20 selected artifacts.
-  - `fig2_network.png` —  Free exploration on the character-artifact interaction network.
-Users can explore the system freely before and after activation.

-- **questionnaire.md**
-  Post-experience survey questions covering demographics, device experience, interest in *Journey to the West*, project module feedback, and overall experience.

-- **interview_outline.md**
-  Semi-structured interview guide focusing on first impressions, interaction reasoning, multimodal engagement, cultural understanding, and usability feedback.

 ## 📬 Contact
 For questions or requests, please contact:
 **Zeyu Chen** (2286963649@qq.com)